Snowbird Gift Guide

 To help strategize, I've compiled a list of my best ideas for souvenirs and gifts for loved ones and your home team, as well as yourself.
 If, like me, you're not really into shopping, it's so much easier to have a plan and pace yourself than to try to make a mad rush at the very end.

-One of my favorite strategies is to find gifts in unexpected places such as the souvenir section of the local grocery store or drug store.
-Baseball caps, t-shirts and apparel are usually less expensive than the traditional surf shops, although many surf shops reduce inventory at irresistable prices in the off season.
+One of my favorite strategies is to find gifts in unexpected places such as the souvenir section of the local grocery store or convenience store.
+Baseball caps, t-shirts, costume jewelry and apparel are usually less expensive than the traditional surf shops, although many surf shops reduce inventory at irresistible prices in the off season.
 If you winter in a region with outlet stores, most of the luxury brands clear out their inventory in January with amazing deals such as 70% off + an additional 10% to 15% off select merchandise.
 I have a very nice collection of Coach wallets, purses and accessories thanks to the January sales.
 Adding a new Swarovski pen to my collection is another fun close-out pursuit.

 Don't make the same mistake I did -- group all of your purchases together and go through each and every closet and drawer about a week before departing to make sure everything you bought comes home with you.
 This reduces the chances of leaving behind a drawer full of gifts and gives enough time to go through your list of who is getting what.
 If you need to add some last-minute items, it won't send you into full-on panic mode.
 As much as I try to shop for 80% of my list within the first few weeks of arrival, there's always one more thing to buy at the end.